 |

-Fireworks injuries send roughly 10,000 Americans to the ER every year around the 4th of July, according to the U.S. Consumer Product Safety Commission.
-With the 250th anniversary bringing even more celebrations, more people will be lighting more fireworks than usual.
-Keep it fun by keeping it safe.
+Fireworks injuries send roughly 10,000 Americans to the ER every year around the 4th of July, according to the U.S. Consumer Product Safety Commission, and the 250th means more people lighting more of them.
+A public show is the easy call.
+If you are lighting your own, keep it smart.

 What to Wear on the 4th of July